Disputes About Boundaries

 If a neighbour is trespassing on your land, it is important to take action to ensure that they do not acquire title to it via adverse possession (squatter’s rights), as set out above.
 A trespass can occur in many different ways.
 Examples are when a building is wholly or partially built over land which does not belong to the person doing the building, where fences are taken down and relocated incorrectly, or where structures are overhanging neighbouring land, such as guttering and pipes.

-If someone has trespassed on land that you own, you should be able to bring a claim for damages and/or an order that the trespass should stop.
+If someone has trespassed on land that you own, you will need to take legal action to evict the squatter.
+You should be able to bring a claim for damages and/or an order that the trespass should stop.
 This can mean that trespassing buildings are demolished for example, or that overhanding structures such as pipes need to be removed.
 Trespass claims are complex but it is common for a negotiated resolution to be achieved, if the matter is handled properly and sensitively from the outset.

 One side in a dispute could seek to argue that their oppoent, or their successors in title, had agreed that the legal boundary between two properties lies in a certain location, because of the operation of a Boundary Agreement.
 This may entail an “informal” agreement which is not evidenced by a deed which is said to delineate the legal boundary.
 A careful consideration of the original parties' intentions and an understanding of the complexities of the relevant case law is essential when dealing with this type of dispute.